 If you do development work or are a civil servant, your situation may be an exception.
 Contact the UWV for more information.

-If you are going abroad temporarily, for example on holiday, to study or for medical treatment, you can usually continue to receive your WIA, WAO or WAZ benefit while you are abroad.
+If you are going abroad for a maximum of one year, for example on holiday, to study or for medical treatment, you can continue to receive your WIA benefit (IVA or WGA), WAO or WAZ benefit while you are abroad.
 It does not matter what country you go to.
 However, additional obligations apply if you receive benefit from the UWV and you stay abroad for a longer period of time (information in Dutch).

 Are you going on holiday abroad?
 If you receive incapacity benefit from the UWV, you may spend no more than 20 consecutive working days on holiday abroad each year.